awillig/dcp-vardis/dcp-vardis-project/specification/dcp-vardis.md

 A successful completion of this primitive only means that now the deletion process for the chosen variable has started **on the producer node**.
-It takes an unspecified amount of time before the variable is actually deleted from the real-time databases of all nodes (including the producer node).
+It takes an unspecified amount of time before the variable is marked as being deleted in the real-time databases of all nodes.
 To check for deletion on the producer node, an application can issue the `RTDB-DescribeDatabase.request` service primitive at a later point in time (see [Service `RTDB-DescribeDatabase](#vardis-service-database-contents-describe-db)).
-There is currently no way for the application on the producer to confirm whether the variable has been deleted from every node in the network.
+There is currently no way for the application on the producer to confirm whether the variable is marked as deleted in every node in the network.

 #### Service `RTDB-Update`